Ashif4354/AutomateTalentely/_README.txt

 # Dont select reset progress option unless you want to reset progress
 # The Progress does not reset itself.
 # If the progress is reset, all the test will be performed from first by the application
+# If you recieve a new version of the application  from the developer, make sure after extracting it , you replace 'TestStatus.json' of the new version with the previous version's 'TestStatus.json' file, it is to restore your test progress

 # If you close the application or the browser window at any time, dont worry, the application can continue from the same point (i.e. same test). progress will not reset.
 # If at any time the application closes by itself just run application again